PR & Marketing

 How to Network Matthew Hussey Style

-My Claire & The City blog and business is all about honesty and going behind the smoke and mirrors of the PR & Marketing industry…but today I find myself in unfamiliar territory and am looking to a relationship guru to share his secrets instead.
-Let me introduce you to Matthew Hussey, he’s a...
+My Claire & The City blog and business is all about honesty and going behind the smoke and mirrors of the PR & Marketing industry… But today I find myself in unfamiliar territory and am looking to a relationship guru to share his secrets instead.
+Who is Relationship Coach Matthew Hussey?...

 How to Influence an Influencer Spilling secrets is fast becoming something that LornaLuxe and I excel at.
 Especially if it is combined with an audience, an agenda about digital and each other (and possibly a bottle of Champagne if it is after 5pm soz 7pm - tee hee).
 Anyway, Cision invited us to...